peng2001/simple_1d_heattransfer/README.md

 ﻿# Simple model for 1D heat transfer

 1D heat transfer equation used: ${dT\over dt} = α \left({d^2T\over dx^2} + {\dot{e}_{gen}\over k}\right)$

-Discretised in x and in time
+- Discretised in x and in time

+- Graphs temperature as a function of x and time

 ## To Run Model:
 - Change model settings in config.toml